 The Mint 400 bills itself as the oldest, toughest off-road race in North America.
 First contested in 1968, its roots run back to soldiers who’d returned from World War II with a love of their military Jeeps and a penchant for racing them in off-road settings.
 The multi-day event thrives with a circus-like atmosphere, with 50 classes of vehicles drawing more than 60,000 spectators to watch 500 race teams hailing from 25 states and 15 countries.
 The races are livestreamed to 800,000 viewers in more than 100 countries around the world.

 The Battelle team upgrades these vehicles in Columbus and since 2003 has delivered more than 1,100 vehicles—about 400 of which during the last two years.
 The group recently won a new contract to design and build more armored vehicles for the United States Department of State.

 Explore what makes Battelle's Armored Commercial Vehicles best in class.

 The Mint 400 off-road track is 100 miles long, winding through incredibly tough desert terrain featuring steep hills, giant rocks and jumps—so tough, organizers had to regrade a hill at the 40-mile mark after the first day of racing so it wasn’t so impassible.
-The Green Berets raced in the car/truck limited Modern Military Class, which was scheduled for a 12-hour, two-lap run on Friday.
+The soldiers raced in the car/truck limited Modern Military Class, which was scheduled for a 12-hour, two-lap run on Friday.

 The race is run in Primm, NV, and is quickly covered in brownout conditions.
 Even when tanker trucks watered the track, it did little to dampen the enormous cloud of sand and dust that settled over the racetrack and pit area, a 500-foot plume that hung in the air like a gritty cloud.